 This question is a great starting point when talking with your child about worries.
 You can even invite the child to draw the worry and show you how big it is.

 At the end of the discussion, after you have a strategy to help the child, you can ask this question again.
-Most probably the big worry at the beginning will be a lot smaller and less frightening at the end.
+Most probably, the big worry at the beginning will be a lot smaller and less frightening at the end.

 4. “I think that Moster Worry (or Monster Fear) is bothering you again.
 Let’s talk about this!”

 Creating a character that personalizes the worry or fear is a perfect way to encourage kids to talk about their feeling.
-Ask them how the “monster” make them feel, what would they like to tell to the monster, and what plan would be good for fighting it.
+Ask them how the “monster” makes them feel, what would they like to tell to the monster, and what plan would be good for fighting it.

 Making things playful and fun will create a positive environment for the child to express the fear and overcome it.